 Crow Holdings builds and invests with a sense of purpose and responsibility, to positively impact communities, driving social and economic value.
-The company weighs a variety of sustainability factors in connection with the acquisition, development, and ownership of its real estate properties.
+Notably, the company recently launched Crow Holdings Renewables for the purposes developing community- and utility-scale solar energy and battery storage projects across the U.S. Also, the company weighs a variety of sustainability factors in connection with the acquisition, development, and ownership of its real estate properties.
 On development projects, we implement features that reduce energy use, lower costs, and promote green living, and the teams design and build to meet and exceed local and state green building standards.
 We understand the increasing importance of ESG to our investors, and we are focused on continuing to expand and improve our program.
 Our properties, and our specific strategies around attainable housing, are geared to meet this focus directly and with vigor.

 Crow Holdings continues sponsorship of and participation in EarthX, an international nonprofit environmental organization dedicated to taking action toward a more sustainable future worldwide.